Welcome to today's edition of the Rush 24-7 podcast.

 Last year, his girlfriend of the moment, Carrie Underwood, was in a luxury skybox looking down and waving.

-Sunday, Romo's new babe, Jessica Simpson, was in his skybox looking down and waving, and she had on a cowboys jersey with pink number nine on it, which is a Romo's number and pink sleeves in place of the Dallas Cowboy blue sleeves.
+Sunday, Romo's new babe, Jessica Simpson, was in his skybox looking down and waving, and she had on a cowboys jersey with pink number nine on it, which is Romo's number and pink sleeves in place of the Dallas Cowboy blue sleeves.

-The TV cameras did while Romo is having a horrible outing.
+And they cut to her many times, the TV cameras did, while Romo is having a horrible outing at halftime.

-At halftime, because I an obs I I am so observant it's frightening.
+Because I am so observant, it's frightening.

-At halftime, the camera watches Romo walking to the locker room off the field, uh, and they stick with him for quite a while.
+At halftime, the camera watches Romo walking to the locker room off the field, and they stick with him for quite a while.

-Then looks back to where he's going to looks up in the stands, looks back to where he's going, looks up in the stands and gives a wave.
+He keeps looking up into the stands, then looks back to where he's going to look up in the stands, looks back to where he's going, looks up in the stands, and gives a wave.

-And I said, you know, this kid's his mind's not in a game.
+And I said, you know, this kid's, his mind's not in a game.

 He's up there looking for Jessica.

-That noticed this, ladies and gentlemen.
+Well, that wasn't just me that noticed this, ladies and gentlemen.

-In this locker room or in Texas Stadium.
+Jessica Simpson, not a fan favorite private in this locker room or in Texas Stadium.

-But you want to see on TV and not anything.
+But you want to see on TV.

 Just stay tuned.